 When is State Opening?

 State Opening happens on the first day of a new parliamentary session or shortly after a general election.
+The State Opening of Parliament for the 2014-15 session will take place on Tuesday 3 June 2014.

 The Fixed Term Parliament Act, which sets out new rules on the timing of general elections, received royal assent (became law) on 15 September 2011.
 This means that the next general election will be on 7 May 2015.
 There will be a state opening soon after this date.